-The Royal Naval Association’s Pendleton branch is holding a Battle of Trafalgar celebration event this Thursday on its 216th anniversary.
+The Royal Naval Association’s Pendleton branch is holding a Battle of Trafalgar commemorative event this Thursday on its 216th anniversary.

 The free to attend, public event will be held at the Ex-Services Social Club on Langworthy Road.
 There will be entertainment, as well as food and alcohol being served.

-The event’s organizer, LSC Peter Barlow, along with two of his retired colleagues from the Royal Naval Association, WO1 Phil Bowers and PO Kevin Marley MBE, explained more about what would be happening at the event:
+Organiser LSC Peter Barlow, along with two of his retired colleagues from the Royal Naval Association, WO1 Phil Bowers and PO Kevin Marley MBE, explained more about what would be happening at the event.

-“We’ll start off with Nelson’s prayer, which is what he had written before he went into battle, and we’ll be toasting the immortal memory of Lord Nelson.
+“We’ll start off with Nelson’s prayer, which is what he had written before he went into battle, and we’ll be toasting the immortal memory of Lord Nelson,” he said.

 “We’ve invited branches from all across the Manchester district, including army associations, not just Navy.

-Mr. Barlow also explained that the Royal Naval Association had been working with the Royal Navy & Royal Marines charity for their “Trafalgar Night at Home” project.
+The Royal Naval Association has also been working with the Royal Navy & Royal Marines charity for their “Trafalgar Night at Home” project.
 The aim of the scheme is to provide those who can’t make it to their local Battle of Trafalgar celebration with a way to celebrate at home.

 Celebrate Trafalgar Night at home!

 Join the @RNRMC and supporters all over the country for the largest Trafalgar night dinner.
 All money raised will ensure vital support is available for service personnel and families where needed.